protocol/nft-website/docs/tutorial/end-to-end-experience.md

 If you read the [OpenZeppelin ERC721 guide](https://docs.openzeppelin.com/contracts/3.x/erc721), you'll see that the Minty contract is extremely similar.
 The `mintToken` function simply increments a counter to issue token IDs, and it uses the `_setTokenURI` function provided by the base contract to associate the metadata URI with the new token ID.

 One thing to notice is that we set the base URI prefix to `ipfs://` in the constructor.
-When we set a metadata URI for each token in the `mintToken` function, we don't need to store the prefix since the base contract's `tokenURI` accessor function will apply it to each token's URI.
+When we set a metadata URI for each token in the `mintToken` function, we don't need to store the prefix, since the base contract's `tokenURI` accessor function will apply it to each token's URI.

 It's important to note that **this contract is not production-ready**.
 It doesn't include any [access controls][docs-openzeppelin-access-control] to limit which accounts are allowed to call the `mintToken` function.
 If you decide to develop a production platform based on Minty, please explore the access control patterns that are available, and consider which should apply to your platform's access model.

 #### Deploying the contract

 Before you can mint new NFTs, you need to deploy the contract to a blockchain network.
-Minty uses [HardHat](https://hardhat.org) to manage contract deployment.
-By default, Minty deploys to an instance of the [HardHat development network](https://hardhat.org/hardhat-network) that's been [configured to run on your machine's localhost network](https://hardhat.org/hardhat-network/#connecting-to-hardhat-network-from-wallets-and-other-software).
+Minty uses [Hardhat](https://hardhat.org) to manage contract deployment.
+By default, Minty deploys to an instance of the [Hardhat development network](https://hardhat.org/hardhat-network) that's been [configured to run on your machine's localhost network](https://hardhat.org/hardhat-network/#connecting-to-hardhat-network-from-wallets-and-other-software).

 It's also possible to deploy the contract to an [Ethereum test network](https://ethereum.org/en/developers/docs/networks/) by editing the `hardhat.config.js` file in the Minty repo.
-See the [HardHat documentation](https://hardhat.org/config/#json-rpc-based-networks) to learn how to configure HardHat to deploy to a node connected to a testnet, either running locally or hosted by a provider such as [Infura](https://infura.io).
-Because deployment consumes `ETH` as gas, you'll need to obtain some test `ETH` for your chosen network and configure hardhat to use the correct wallet.
+See the [Hardhat documentation](https://hardhat.org/config/#json-rpc-based-networks) to learn how to configure Hardhat to deploy to a node connected to a testnet, either running locally or hosted by a provider such as [Infura](https://infura.io).
+Because deployment consumes Ether (ETH) as gas, you'll need to obtain some test ETH for your chosen network and configure Hardhat to use the correct wallet.

 #### Calling the `mintToken` smart-contract function